Jahia/provisioning-tutorials/02-luxe-mariadb/README.md

 ## Next

-In the next tutorial, we're going to add an Elasticsearch single-node cluster, install and configure Augmented Search and enable it on Digitall, [click here](../03-augmented-search/).
+In the next tutorial, we're going to add an Elasticsearch single-node cluster, install and configure Augmented Search and enable it on Luxe, [click here](../03-augmented-search/).